 and remains first-class.
-Computing the Poisson bracket among the quantity $ \partial _{i}p_{0}$ and first-class constraint (\ref{y15.1}) and the Poisson bracket between $P_{i}$ and (\ref{y32}) we obtain that these two quantities are corelated through the relation
+Computing the Poisson bracket among the quantity $ \partial _{i}p_{0}$ and first-class constraint (\ref{y15.1}) and the Poisson bracket between $P_{i}$ and (\ref{y32}), we obtain that these two quantities are correlated through the relation